mhmd-bagha/api-file-uploader/README.md

 #a api uploader file

-##first use composer with install dependency
+## first use composer with install dependency

 ## then get the api with the command

 ```
-require composer api-file-uploader/api-file-uploader
+composer require api-file-uploader/api-file-uploader
 ```

 ## after receiving the api, Create new object class Uploader